Sitecore-Hackathon/2024-Guppy-Hack-Squad/README.md

 3. Then you can simply copy and paste it into any of your favorite code platforms.

-4. let developer peux assuster le code seulo le design et rajoter du html marku autour des field qui sont  genere
+4. After that, the developer can adjust the code based on the design provide and can modified the html mark oin the fields.

 ## Comments